xdevplatform/xdk/xdk/typescript/docs/classes/WebhooksClient.md

 • **new WebhooksClient**(`client`): [`WebhooksClient`](WebhooksClient.md)

-Creates a new Webhooks client instance
+Creates a new webhooks client instance

 #### Parameters